funkyremi/gh-cloner/README.md

 gh-cloner
 ```

-You will be asked for the Organization name and your Github personal access token ([create one here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line))
+Optionaly you can create a Github access token to download private repos too ([create one here](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line))